EmmanuelOwusu/Coursera-Courses/README.md

 * The files contains work done in  Mathematics for Machine Learning : Multivariate Calculus.

-* There is a file on Backpropagation.
+* There is a file/ work done  on Backpropagation.

   * Backward Propagation  is an algorithm for supervised learning of artificial neural networks using gradient descent.